By: Shawna Simcik

 In a recent study on human capital trends, Deloitte reports that 85% of respondents cited that a very important issue in organizations is the ability to change the way people are learning.
 It’s not hard to understand why.
 Evolving work demands and skill requirements are creating an enormous demand for new skills and capabilities, while a tight labor market is making it challenging for organizations to hire people from outside.

-We recognize that reinvention in learning can be a daunting task, especially when we have been training the same way for a long time.
+We recognize that reinvention in learning can be a daunting task, especially when your employee training process has been the same way for a long time.
 The skeptics will tell you that to learn, we must bring people together in a room, around a conference table with a skilled facilitator and PowerPoint up on a projector, but this isn’t always true.
 If this is the case in your organization, we recommend starting slow.
 Integrate micro-learning into your programs, and couple this with dynamic in-person facilitation with case-studies, coaching and action learning – remove the trainer at the head of the table and the slide show.
 Create an interactive environment where peers can build collegial relationships and break down organizational silos.
 Drive the learning and theory application in a different modality.
 Effective reinvention along these lines will require a culture that supports continuous learning but is a great way to move in the direction of modern learning and training that impacts the organization!